Treyson-Grange/DroneCones/userManuals/DroneOwner.md

 * To view total income click on "Account" in the navbar at the top of the page(or inside the side menu).
 This will redirect to the account page.
 ![Account](DroneOwnerImages/Account.jpg)
 * At the top under Total Revenue the total income is listed for all drones
 * Under Transfer Funds there is an option to enter banking information like Routing and Account numbers.
-To transfer funds to a bank enter the corresponding information and then click on the "Transfer Funds" buttn at the bottom of the page.
+To transfer funds to a bank enter the corresponding information and then click on the "Transfer Funds" button at the bottom of the page.
 The result will be a transfer, thus setting the income balance to zero.
-* To go back to the homepage click on "Drones" in the menue bar.
+* To go back to the homepage click on "Drones" in the menu bar.

 ## Support